pundit-community/pundit-matchers/README.md

     end
   end

-  context "being an administrator" do
+  context 'being an administrator' do
     let(:user) { User.create(administrator: true) }

-    context "creating a new article" do
+    context 'creating a new article' do
       let(:article) { Article.new }

       it { should permit_new_and_create_actions }
       it { should permit_mass_assignment_of(:publish) }
     end

-    context "accessing a published article" do
+    context 'accessing a published article' do
       let(:article) { Article.create(publish: true) }

-      it "includes article in resolved scope" do expect(resolved_scope).to include(article)
+      it 'includes article in resolved scope' do expect(resolved_scope).to include(article)
       end